Nordic American Tankers Ltd (NYSE: NAT) – Board Member Alexander Hansson buys more NAT shares

 Alexander Hansson, Board Member of Nordic American Tankers Ltd (NAT) and son of Herbjorn Hansson, the NAT Founder, Chairman and CEO, has today bought 50,000 shares in NAT at $4.04 per share.

-Following these transactions, Monaco based Alexander Hansson privately owns 2.15 million shares in NAT.
+Following these transactions, Monaco based Alexander Hansson privately owns 2,150,000 shares in NAT.

 As in the past, the Hansson family is the largest private shareholder group in the company.